cromandini/TATLayout/README.md

 ```

 ## Unit Tests
-TATLayout is intensively tested.
+TATLayout is intensively unit tested.
 In order to run the tests, you must install the testing dependencies via CocoaPods:

 ```bash
 $ cd TATLayout